The left hates me because I’m transsexual. The right hates me because I’m transsexual.

 I can no longer be a part of this group.
 I had to walk away.—Joy Villa, “I’m a Republican for the first time in my life.
 The extreme left is out of control.”

-It is totally possible to be liberal, transsexual, and Republican—and not like some hot mess like Caitlin Jenner.
+It is totally possible to be liberal, transsexual, and Republican—without being a hot mess like Caitlin Jenner.